 New Jersey’s shore towns are most densely populated in the summer and on the weekends.
 Take your bike out at the wrong time, and you may end up stuck in traffic instead of cruising along the coast on your motorcycle.

 The summer draws tourists to the Jersey Shore, and there’s much more room for motorcycle rides in the early spring or the fall.
-Avoid taking long motorcycle rides in the winter and during freezing temperatures, as you may lose control of your vehicle and suffer serious injuries because of ice or snow.
+Summer travel tends to come with very heavy traffic, and you should avoid riding at peak traffic hours to avoid potential accidents.

 Also, avoid taking a motorcycle ride late at night, as other drivers may have difficulty seeing your vehicle.
 Motorcycles are significantly smaller than trucks and cars, making them more likely to be overlooked by other drivers.